searles/parsing/tutorial.md

     lexer.addSkipped(wsTokenId)
 ~~~

-* The id of an integer match.
+* The token id of an integer match.
 In the lexer, all added regexes correspond
 to a unique integer id.
 This id is used to check whether there is a match.

 ~~~ kotlin